jwnfld3/sharepoint-team/README.md

-# Lab: Create a SharePoint Site Associated with the Group
+# Lab: Create a SharePoint Site Associated with a Group

 ## Overview
-This lab outlines how to create and manage a **SharePoint Team Site** that is linked to a Microsoft 365 Group.
+This lab outlines how to create and manage a **SharePoint Team Site**.
 These sites serve as centralized hubs for document sharing, collaboration, and team communication within the Microsoft 365 environment.

 ---